sreekanath/Phase-7/AWS/VPC/Intro.md

 * To protect the AWS resources in each subnet, you can use multiple layers of security, including security groups and network access control lists (ACL).

+* If a subnet's traffic is routed to an internet gateway, the subnet is known as a public subnet.

+*